Military reports 28 more COVID-19 cases | Yonhap News Agency

 Military reports 28 more COVID-19 cases

-Of the new cases, 14 are from the Air Force, 10 from the Army, two from the Navy, one from the Marine Corps, and one from a unit under direct control of the ministry.
+Of the new cases, 14 are from the Army, nine from units under the direct control of the defense ministry, two from the Air Force, two from the Marine Corps and one from the Navy.

 colin@yna.co.kr